-- 2. Government hereby retains Organization for the period beginning on July 1, 2019, and continuing for a period of one (1) year from that date.
-The Government may terminate this Agreement at any time and for any reason by providing the Organization with at least thirty (30) days written notice of termination.
-In such case this Agreement shall terminate thirty (30) days from the date notice is given to the Organization. - Dollars (\$60,000) for the services required by this Agreement, said services being more particularly described in Exhibit B attached hereto and incorporated herein by reference as Exhibit A, one-half (1/2th) of which shall be payable in August 2019 or shortly thereafter upon receipt of an invoice, with , one-half (1/2th) payable in January 2020 or shortly thereafter upon receipt of an invoice, and detailed mid-year and year-end program reports.
-First biannual invoice shall be submitted by August 5th, 2019, and second biannual invoice and first six-month detailed program report shall be due January 13th, 2020.
-A year-end program report shall be submitted by July 17th, 2020.
+- 1. Government hereby retains Organization for the period beginning on July 1, 2021, and continuing for a period of one (1) year from that date unless within that period Government gives the Organization thirty (30) days written notice of termination of this Agreement in which case this Agreement shall terminate thirty (30) days from the date notice is given to the Organization. - 2.
+Government shall pay Organization the sum of \$40,000 for the services required by this Agreement, said services being more particularly described in the Addendum attached hereto and incorporated herein by reference as Exhibit A, one-half (1/2th) of which shall be payable in September 2021 or shortly thereafter upon receipt of an invoice, with one-half (1/2th) payable in January 2022 or shortly thereafter upon receipt of an invoice and the first six month detailed program report., The first invoice required by this section shall be submitted by September 17th, 2021.
+The second invoice and the first six month detailed program report shall be due January 21st 2022.
+A detailed program report shall be submitted by April 15th, 2022.
+A year-end program report shall be submitted by July 22nd, 2022.
+Failure to submit the April 2022 program report and the July 2022 year-end program report shall result in the Organization repaying one-half (1/2th) of total funds provided under this Agreement.
 Reports shall reflect the services and programs directly related to the funding provided by Lexington Fayette Urban County Government with emphasis on measurable outcomes, and specifically outlined in the funding application.
-Forms for both the quarterly financial and program reports will be provided. - 4.
-In the event of termination of this Agreement by Government as provided for in paragraph 1 above, Organization shall be entitled to that portion of total compensation due under this Agreement as the service rendered bears to the service required herein.
+Forms for both the quarterly financial and program reports will be provided.